fishjtpcc1/javagae002/README.md

 * TODO: test if it runs out of the box now

 ##### push-to-deploy from github directly to gae:
-does committing this make magic happen??
+does committing this in github make magic happen??: nope! edit done in codenvy and committed and pushed...